A Former Prosecutor & Military Judge Fighting For Your Freedom

-Frequently Asked Questions About the Camp Lejeune Water Contamination
+Frequently Asked Questions About Federal Sex Crimes

 The penalties for sexual offenses can be very severe.
 Except for murder and drug trafficking, sex crimes against minors are the only kind of criminal offense where life imprisonment is a possible sentence.
 Even for less severe sex crimes, a conviction changes your life for the foreseeable future, because your name will appear on the sex offender registry for many years.
 If you are being accused of any crime, including a sex offense, you have the right to due process and to representation by a lawyer.
 Therefore, if you are being charged in federal court of a sex offense that allegedly occurred in Texas, contact a Texas sex crime attorney.